ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Push {{Section 4.6 of RFC9114}}.

 WebTransport session establishment involves interacting at the HTTP layer with a resource.
-For Web user agents, or "WebTransport clients", this interaction is important for security reasons, especially to ensure that the resource is willing to use WebTransport.
+For Web user agents and other WebTransport clients, this interaction is important for security reasons, especially to ensure that the resource is willing to use WebTransport.

 Although WebTransport requires HTTP for its handshake, when HTTP/3 is in use,